SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Python/md-docs/Django/Kubernetes/django-kubernetes-instrumentApplication.md

+&nbsp;

-After setting up the Otel collector agent, follow the steps below to instrumnet your Python Application
+After setting up the Otel collector agent, follow the steps below to instrument your Python Application

 #### Requirements
 - Python 3.8 or newer